linode/docs/docs/guides/development/python/how-to-use-for-while-loops-in-python/index.md

 {{< /output >}}

 {{< note >}}
-The iterator continues to exist when the loop terminates.
+The iterator continues to execute when the loop terminates.
 But it is not considered good programming practice to use it outside the loop.
 This behavior might vary between different versions and releases of Python.
 {{< /note >}}

 #### Using the Python for Loop with Sequential Data Types

-The Python `for` loop can also be used with sequential data structures such as strings, lists, tuples, and dictionaries.
+The Python `for` loop can also be used with sequential data structures such as Strings, Lists, Tuples, and Dictionaries.
 In these cases, the length of the data structure defines the range of the sequence.
 The loop continues to iterate while there are more items.
 For example, if a `for` loop uses a list containing five items, the loop iterates five times.
 Each item in the data structure is assigned in turn to the iterator.

 When a `for` loop is used with a sequential data type, the syntax changes slightly.
 The `range` function is no longer used, but the structure is much the same otherwise.